chaitalisathe/FREEDOM/template_project/README.md

 >
 > Similar case with output.txt file.
 Output is read from left to right as LSB -> MSB
 >
-> If benchmark has multiple input vectors, please make sure their connections are proper in asic_fpga_${benchmark}_top.v file.
+> If benchmark has multiple input-output vectors, please make sure their connections are proper in asic_fpga_${benchmark}_top.v file.
 Modify them if needed.